PECOS: Prediction for Enormous and Correlated Output Spaces

 In summary, feature-indexed representation is the fastest but takes too much memory when $d$ is very large.
 The doubly sparse representation is slightly slower than the feature-indexed representation due to the hashing step but is much more memory-efficient.
 Therefore, we recommend doubly sparse representation and use it for the experimental results in Table~\ref{tab:exp-realtime-parabel} of Sec.~\ref{sec:exp-realtime}.
+In \cite{etter2021accelerating}, we apply doubly sparse representation (called {\it Masked Sparse Chunk Multiplication} in \cite{etter2021accelerating}) to different algorithms for sparse extreme multi-label ranking trees and achieve faster inference than methods in \parabel~\citep{prabhu2018parabel} and \napkinxc~\citep{jasinska2020probabilistic}.